SketchCompany/VSCodeQuickType/README.md

 To run Quick Type on your computer, you need to have `Node.js` and the `typescript` package already installed on your computer!

 After you've done these steps, you can now install our `Node.js package` by using the `node package manager`.
-We recommend, install Quick Type globally on your computer.
+We recommend, installing Quick Type globally on your computer.
 This can be done with the following command below:
 <br>
 `npm install -g quicktypels`
 <br>